Study Abroad for ECE Students

 Choosing a Study Abroad Term

 Summer Study Abroad is a way to gain an international experience without affecting course selection during the regular fall and spring semesters.
-One such Maymester program, SA 10503 - Introduction to Machine Learning & Pattern Recognition - Spain, is directed by the School of Electrical and Computer Engineering.
+One such Maymester program, Introduction to Machine Learning & Pattern Recognition - Italy, is directed by the School of Electrical and Computer Engineering.
 Students who successfully complete the program will receive credit in ECE 30010.There are several other programs available and they need not offer ECE credit since they will not interfere with the normal 8 semester plan.

 For a longer and more immersive experience, a semester or even full academic year exchange program can be considered.
 The most convenient term for a semester exchange program is spring semester of the third (nominally junior) year.
 At this point, students will have progressed far enough to allow for some flexibility in the choice of courses, especially those in electrical and computer engineering, to take while abroad.
-It is important to work closely with your Academic Advisor and the ECE Study Abroad Liaison (Prof. J. L. Gray) in the scheduling of courses both prior to and during the exchange program.
-This is especially important for computer engineering majors as there is inherently less flexibility in the choice for classes for this major.
+It is important to work closely with Cindy Quillen (she will be assigned as your Academic Advisor) and the ECE Study Abroad Liaison (Prof. Babak Ziaie) in the scheduling of courses both prior to and during the exchange program.
 Having AP credit, CLEP credit, and credit by exam allows for greater flexibility when planning for a semester abroad.
 It is desirable to take a light load while abroad (12 credit hours is recommended, 2 technical courses and 2 non-technical courses) so that students have sufficient personal time to immerse themselves in the local culture.

-- ETH/Swiss Federal Institute of Technology (SA 20276) - probably not sutiable for BSCmpE students.
+- ETH/Swiss Federal Institute of Technology (SA 20276) Course Equivalencies

 - Tsinghua University (SA 20139)

-Scholarships typically range in amount from $500 to $1000.
+Scholarships range in value depending on duration of program and available funds.
 Once the ECE Scholarship Coordinator receives the list of students who plan to study abroad from the Office of Programs for Study Abroad, they will receive an email inviting them to apply for departmental funds.